World4AI/World4AI/README.md

 ## World4AI Roadmap 2023 (and beyond)

-For the time being we are focusing on deep learning.
+❗ For the time being we are focusing on deep learning.
-Some of the sections have already reached a working state and can be used to study.
+If a chapter is marked 🗸, that indicates that it has already reached a working state and can be used for studying purposes, but that does not mean that the chapter is finalized and will never be updated.

 - [ ] Math Block